Wilcolab/Anythink-Market-kedz52qn/node-server/README.md

    # or
    yarn start
    ```

-4. The server will start on port `8001`.
+   The node server will be running on port `8001`.

 ## Docker Support